kerphi/phpfreechat/README.md

   * A server with:
     * php >= 5.2.0 ([Slim framework](https://github.com/codeguy/Slim/blob/18d6d035c983f5c3d1a16399a44bfa3a24e35813/README.markdown) dependency)
     * apache server with mod_rewrite and .htaccess enabled
+    * write access to the phpfreechat-2.0.0/server/data/ folder (777 or write permission for the web server)
   * No database !

 ## Quick start installation